spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

 * The S-Clause tag is placed on the element which has been changed from subject to _egentligt subjekt_ (‘object-positioned subject’).

+#### S-Ext  (extensive, complex correction)

+The S-Ext tag is used for extensive, complex corrections.
+The syntactic structure of the normalized text segment may rather be described as _created_ than as _corrected_, and the correction often also involves the addition of lexical words.
+The original text gives a fair indication of the intended meaning (otherwise the correction would be X-marked), but it gives a very poor basis for assuming a specific syntactic goal structure.

+_Examples_

+* **Det därför tycker jag om det är** simma lungt och blåser -> **Jag tycker om det för att jag tycker om** att simma lugnt och när det blåser

+* Jag hoppas att du **intressant för din ny livs** -> Jag hoppas att du **tycker att ditt nya liv är intressant**

+* Så hur mycket pojkarna bettalad **värt inte deras äppelträd** eftersom trädet var viktig för dem -> Så hur mycket pojkarna betalade **var mindre än vad deras äppelträd var värt** eftersom trädet var viktigt för dem .

+**Note**: The S-Ext tag should only be applied in cases when a correction has actually been made, and when the original text gives fairly sound support for the interpretation presented in the normalized version.
+Text segments which are so difficult to interpret that they are either left unchanged or normalized on the basis of guesses rather than interpretations should be tagged with X.

 #### S-FinV (placement of finite verb)